Andrea Brothman

 Andrea Brothman is an expert in instructional design and technology-enhanced learning.
 She brings experience in constructivist pedagogy, project-based learning, and makerspace learning and fosters professional development (PD) through action-research and curriculum development.
 A highly skilled qualitative researcher adept in focus group and interview methodologies, she advances knowledge of the impacts of technology on learning.

-Brothman works on Math for All, a PD program that supports K–5 teachers in implementing standards-based math education for all learners, including those with disabilities.
+As a member of EDC’s Math for All team, Andrea works on a highly successful PD program that supports K–8 teachers in implementing standards-based math education for all learners.
+She has authored several related blog posts, including “Engaging All Students: Rich Tasks and a Strengths-Based Approach,” and co-produced a podcast series.
 For IDEAS 2, she is developing curriculum for maker programming that supports young people on the autism spectrum in gaining the skills and interest to pursue careers in design and engineering.